jamescourtney/FlatSharp/src/README.nuget.md

 ### Issues and Contributions
 FlatSharp is open source.
 Find it on [GitHub](https://github.com/jamescourtney/FlatSharp)!
 Issues, contributions, and other feedback are always welcome.
 Don't be a stranger!

+### Sponsorship
+FlatSharp is free and always will be.
+However, the project does take a significant amount of time to maintain.
+If you or your organization find the project useful, please consider a [Github sponsorship](https://github.com/sponsors/jamescourtney).
+Any amount is appreciated!

 ### Quick Start

 #### 1. Reference FlatSharp